geofmureithi/apalis/README.md

 ## Features

-- Simple and predictable job handling model.
+- Simple and predictable task handling model.
-- Jobs handlers with a macro free API.
+- Task handlers are just an async function with a macro free API.
+- Familiar dependency injection for task handlers, similar to actix and axum.
 - Take full advantage of the [`tower`] ecosystem of middleware, services, and utilities.
+- Easy to scale, backends are distributed by default.
 - Runtime agnostic - Use tokio, smol etc.
+- Inbuilt concurrency and parallelism.
+- Worker monitoring and graceful shutdown.
+- Ability to painlessly expose tasks and workers via APIs
+- Persisted cron jobs.
+Pipe your cronjobs to other backends and distribute them.
 - Optional Web interface to help you manage your jobs.

-apalis job processing is powered by [`tower::Service`] which means you have access to the [tower] middleware.
+apalis job processing is powered by [`tower::Service`] which means you have access to the [`tower`] middleware.

 apalis has support for: